averkinderen/mscloud.github.io/_posts/2020-04-24-Updating-Repo-ReadMe-Files-with-Pipeline.md

 ## Create a BASH script to run the git commands

-We also created a BASH script called `GITCommitReadMeFile.sh` to run the set to git commands needed to be able to be reused in all our IaC Template Pipelines.
+We also created a BASH script called `GITCommitReadMeFile.sh`.
+This will run the necessary git commands needed to upload our new README file to our repository.

 ```bash
 BRANCH=$1